anupn18/readme_lifesight/docs/PLATFORM/measure/marketing-mix-modeling/model-creation-copy.md

 > * Column headers must only contain alphanumeric characters and underscores (e.g., `Facebook_Spend`, not `Facebook Spend`).
 > * All column headers must begin with an alphabet character.

-Refer to the MMM data Input Schema page for a more details on requirements for CSV file input.
+Refer to this [page](https://docs.lifesight.io/update/docs/mmm-input-schema#/) for a more details on data requirements for CSV file input.

 ***